Charles E W Bean, Diaries, AWM38 3DRL 606/9/1 - June 1915 - Part 3

 I always reckon there's not much on at Quinns

-unless other guns start firing]
+unless our guns start firing]

 Heavy gun fire at Cape Helles last night and today.
 Stated that reinfor

-are coming to us as well as to them.
-Howitzer being placed -
+[*are coming to us as well as to them.
+Howitzer being placed on Plugges Plateau - drawn up by men at dark.*]

 the road on / W side (wh has all practically bn made since we